Home Topics Service Level Agreement What is an SLA (service level agreement)?

 Security protocols

-A security section describes the security protocols and standards the provider maintains and provides information on how customer data will be protected.
-It also lists non-disclosure agreements (NDAs) and any measures involved with protecting sensitive information or intellectual property.
+A security section describes the security protocols and standards that the provider maintains and provides information on how the provider protects customer data.
+It also lists nondisclosure agreements (NDAs) and any measures involved with protecting sensitive information or intellectual property.

 Redressing

-This section defines the penalties that will be incurred by either side should they not fulfill the terms of the agreement.
+This section defines the penalties that either side will incur should they not fulfill the terms of the agreement.
 It details escalation procedures, time frames for resolutions and the compensation to be provided should the service provider not fulfill the terms of the SLA.
-This compensation could be financial, service credits, or otherwise.
-It also lists redemption terms like earnbacks.
+The compensation might be financial, service credits or something else.

 Review and adjustment process